Castelvill/SandstormBox/docs/Instructions.md

 **Description**

     Restart the process.
-All boot triggered events will be executed in the next engine iteration.
+All boot-triggered events will be executed in the next engine iteration.

 ## return